 But how do we get this awesome technology into your hands?
 Well, that needs the development of products that you can unleash in your lab, on your quantum system, for your quantum machines.

 Enter Michael Dijkstra and Kevin Nguyen.
 They're working hand-in-glove with the Quantum Control Team to build an intuitive product that allows you to extract maximum performance from your quantum hardware without needing to hire a team of full-time Quantum Control Engineers.

-This convergence of quantum tech and product development is building BLACK OPAL, a cloud-based platform to help you design, analyze, and optimize drop-in replacements for your quantum gates that suppress errors and improve the performance of your hardware.
+This convergence of quantum technology and product development is building Black Opal, a cloud-based platform to help you design, analyze, and optimize drop-in replacements for your quantum gates that suppress errors and improve the performance of your hardware.

 The teams work together in "modelling" sessions, where the Product Team bring problems that clients raise and the quantum engineers find feasible ways to solve them.